 Verified step by step guidance1

-Determine the multiplicity of each zero by examining the exponents of the factors.
-Since each factor appears only once, each zero has a multiplicity of 1.
+Determine the multiplicity of each zero by counting how many times each factor appears in the factored form.
+Since each factor appears once, each zero has multiplicity 1.

 Verified video answer for a similar problem:This video solution was recommended by our tutors as helpful for the problem above